Check out this article for a link to our training guide about entering payments for sales orders.

 If a customer gives you payment when creating an order, you can enter the payment information at the bottom of the Sales Order window.
 Entering the payment here will not synchronize over to QuickBooks since this requires an invoice.
 It will be to simply track the payment received until you release the order for invoicing.
-If you wish to send this payment to QuickBooks immediately, check out our Customer Deposit article for details.
+If you wish to send this payment to QuickBooks immediately, check out our Customer Deposit article or Customer Payment webinar for details.

 When the Sales Order is released for invoicing, the payment information will copy over into the Release window and synchronize to QuickBooks.
 If the customer gave you a partial payment, the remaining payments will need to be entered directly into QuickBooks and applied to the invoice.
 This is due to not having the ability to edit a completed order.